 Dawn Geschwindt for Maidencreek Township Supervisor

-I’m Dawn Geschwindt — a small business owner, lifelong Berks County resident, and proud member of the Maidencreek community.
-I’m running for Township Supervisor because I care deeply about the place we call home and believe in leadership that prioritizes people.
+I’m Dawn Geschwindt, a small business owner, lifelong Berks County resident, and proud Maidencreek neighbor.
+I’m running for Township Supervisor because I care deeply about our community and believe leadership should put people first.

 Together, we can protect what we cherish about this community while building toward a brighter future.
-I would be honored to have your support.
+This fall, I’d be honored to earn your trust – and your vote!

 FAQ - What does a Township Supervisor Do?